signalsciences/jsdx/README.md

-# jsdx
+# JS/DX

-Shared javascript presets, tools, and configs for Signal Sciences projects.
+Collection of opinionated javascript tools, presets, and configs to streamline developer experience at Signal Sciences.

+Refer to `/packages` for installation and usage.